heathercreech/Undocumented-API/twitch/users.md

 | games | Returns the list of games that the user is following |

 #### Channels
 A `users/:user/follows/channels` request returns the number of channels a user follows, their links, and a great deal of information about the channels themselves.
+This request is in the official API, however the default value for the sortby parameter is different.

 #### Games

 ### Parameters
-*Note: any description following by '(?)' means that the parameters function is being guessed and has not been confirmed*

 | Option | Default Value | Description |
 |--------|---------------|-------------|